DimoDimchev/BudgetTracker/README.md

 # Budget Tracker

-A React Native budget tracker I built for myself in order to track my spendings troughout the month.
+A React Native budget tracker I built for myself in order to track my spendings throughout the month.